luisbazdev/pigeon-framework/README.md

 Pigeon uses [Prisma ORM](https://www.prisma.io/) to perform database queries, creating schemas and migrations.

-The programmer can configure which database and schemas he wants to use in `schema.prisma` file:
+You can configure which `database` and `models` you want to use in your API by modifying the `schema.prisma` file:

 ```prisma
 // This is your Prisma schema file,